JayWood/the-seo-framework/readme.txt

 	* The SEO Bar hover balloon translations, **"but"** now can't show up twice, and is instead replaced with **"and"**.
 E.g. "But the blog isn't set to public.
 And there are no posts..."
 	* The SEO Bar buttons are now converted to placeholder hyperlinks.
 	* The SEO Bar's text is now easier on the eyes due to added text-shadow.
-	* The SEO Bar's hover balloon is now aligned with its bar.
+	* The SEO Bar's hover balloon is now aligned with its bar on Posts and Pages overview and to column in Term overview.
 	* Translations with multiple variable strings can now safely be translated and switched around.
 	* LD+Json transient is also flushed on change within the SEO Settings page when the home page is a blog.
 	* Robots tag generation time.